rop-la/PolyUDF/README.md

 The main features of PolyUDF are:
 * Multiversion (9.4+ - version 1 calling convention) and architecture (x86/x64) support (Pretty obvious)
 * Clean DLL and functions loading and registering (Register one function that register all!)
-* Clean DLL and functions unloading and unregistering (Register one function that register all and unloads DLL, no more service restart to leave no trace)
+* Clean DLL and functions unloading and unregistering (Register one function that unregister all functions and unloads the DLL.
+No more service restart to delete DLL from disk and leave no trace.)

 The current TODO List:
 - [ ] Support for Linux